f5devcentral/f5-agility-labs-nginx/docs/class18/module2/lab2.rst

-Lab 2: Advanced Traffic Management with NGINX for Azure
+Module 2: Advanced Traffic Management with NGINX for Azure
 =======================================================

 Overview